Acupuncture For Detoxification

 Acupuncture Treatment for Detoxification Uses Herbal Medicine Formulas

 Chinese herbs offer relief of various symptoms of poor health due to toxicity, including addictions, indigestion, bloating, constipation, stress, pain, poor sleep, low immunity, inability to lose weight or excess weight gain, and others.
 They also are commonly used to help expel intestinal parasites and maintain healthy gut flora balance to aid detoxification.
-Common Chinese herbs used in acupuncture treatment for detoxification include:

 • Dandellion (Pu Gong Ying / Herba Taraxaci Mongolicum Radice): Eliminates toxins, eases pain, boosts immunity, enhances liver detoxification function.